u0d7i/u0d7i.github.io/_posts/2018-04-14-entrtopy-tests.md

 (it's faster than dd'ing /dev/urandom).
 But 128G is kin'da lot for an usb drive, so, even using this trick it took several hours.
 I was wondering if it's really that necessary, so, decided to do some syntheric tests.

-There are plenty of tolls for binary data and entropy visualisation out there, i was using the [first google hit](http://binvis.io) for that.
+There are plenty of tolls for binary data and entropy visualisation out there, I was using the [first google hit](http://binvis.io) for that.

 case 1: